Risk Avoidance, Crisis Management, and Defense

-Attorneys in Goldberg Segalla’s Environmental Practice Group have counseled clients facing matters related to Legionnaires’ disease outbreaks at every stage.
-We have provided rapid response counsel for over a dozen outbreak investigations in 12 states, have handled over 30 litigated matters related to Legionnaires’ disease, and have advised insurers as well as general counsel and top executives for companies in numerous industries on risk avoidance, compliance, and crisis management.
+Attorneys in Goldberg Segalla’s Environmental Law practice counsel clients facing matters related to Legionnaires’ disease outbreaks at every stage.
+We have provided rapid response counsel for outbreak investigations and regulatory compliance, handled many dozens of litigated matters related to Legionnaires’ disease, and have advised insurers as well as general counsel and top executives for companies in numerous industries on risk avoidance, compliance, and crisis management.

 We have experienced Legionnaires’ disease litigators positioned to defend clients out of our offices in 10 states, and have also handled investigations and served as Legionnaires’ disease litigation oversight counsel in jurisdictions outside our physical footprint.
-Collaborating closely with attorneys in our dedicated Retail and Hospitality, Health Care, Long-Term Care, Higher Education, Food and Beverage, Sports and Entertainment, Municipal and Government Liability, and other practice groups, and working with an expansive national network of experts as well as crisis communications professionals, we stand prepared to assist clients — in any industry, anywhere in the U.S. — with the full spectrum of legal issues related to Legionnaires’ disease.
+Collaborating closely with attorneys in our dedicated Retail and Hospitality, Health Care, Long-Term Care, Higher Education, Food and Beverage, Sports and Entertainment, Municipal and Government Liability, and other practices, and working with an expansive national network of experts as well as crisis communications professionals, we stand prepared to assist clients—in any industry, anywhere in the U.S.—with the full spectrum of legal issues related to Legionnaires’ disease.

 The Centers for Disease Control and Prevention (CDC) estimates that there is an average of 10,000 cases of Legionnaires’ disease reported in the U.S. each year.
-Legionnaires’ disease is a virulent form of pneumonia with accompanying high fever, nausea, vomiting and diarrhea.
+Legionnaires’ disease is a virulent form of pneumonia with accompanying high fever, nausea, vomiting, and diarrhea.
 The mortality rate for those contracting the disease is 10 percent.
-A less virulent form of legionella infection is known as “Pontiac Fever”, which does not involve pneumonia and usually resolves without medical attention.
+A less virulent form of legionella infection is known as “Pontiac Fever,” which does not involve pneumonia and usually resolves without medical attention.
 Together, Legionnaires’ disease and Pontiac Fever are known as “Legionellosis.”
 Legionellosis is caused by the waterborne bacteria legionella, which exists in all natural and man-made water distribution systems and is known to amplify rapidly under certain conditions.
 Infection only occurs when pathogen-carrying water is aerosolized and inhaled.
-Symptoms of Legionnaires’ disease occur within 2 to 14 days of exposure.
-Pontiac Fever symptoms occur more quickly usually within 2-5 days.
+Symptoms of Legionnaires’ disease occur within two to 14 days of exposure.
+Pontiac Fever symptoms occur more quickly, usually within two to five days.

 - Apartment buildings